Introduction

 Developing an Inclusive Position Advertisement

 The position advertisement is the candidates’ first exposure to the department and the institution.
 It is an important opportunity to signal our commitment to fostering a university environment that positively affirms the contributions of multiple perspectives, backgrounds, and experiences.
-All position descriptions must include the following AA/EEO statement, which has been adapted from AAU/AAAS guidelines:
+All position descriptions must include the following anti-discrimination statement:

-For junior faculty searches, the following language should also be used to maximize our chances of landing outstanding faculty with experience supporting the mission of diversity and inclusion:
+For junior faculty searches, the following language should also be used to maximize our chances of landing outstanding faculty with experience supporting the mission as articulated in the university’s Strategic Plan:

 We are seeking talented applicants qualified for an assistant professor position.
 Under exceptional circumstances, highly qualified candidates at other ranks may receive consideration.